-Clinical Evaluation Overview
+Clinical Evaluation Report Overview

-Medical device Manufacturers of all risk classes and types must clinically evaluate the device’s safety and performance before applying for Notified Body for CE Marking.
+Medical device manufacturers of all risk classes and types must clinically evaluate the device’s safety and performance before applying for Notified Body for CE Marking.
 To conduct a clinical evaluation as per MDR Article 61, the manufacturer has to examine clinical data sourced from various sources to conclude the subjected medical device is safe and performing well for the intended purpose.

 The clinical evaluation of a medical device extends throughout the entire life cycle of the device, and it’s becoming a tough challenge for the manufacturers to maintain and orderly arrange the documents.